Russia–NATO relations: Russian military buildup and ultimatum to NATO (2021–2022)

 On 12 January 2022, the NATO-Russia Council met at NATO's HQ in Brussels for the last time, to discuss Russia's ongoing military build-up on the Ukrainian border and Russia's demands.
-Present were NATO Secretary General, Jens Stoltenberg, U.S. Deputy Secretary of State, Wendy Sherman, Russian Deputy Foreign Minister, Alexander Grushko and Russian Deputy Defence Minister, Colonel General Alexander Fomin.
+Present were NATO secretary general, Jens Stoltenberg, U.S. deputy secretary of state, Wendy Sherman, Russian deputy foreign minister, Alexander Grushko and Russian deputy defence minister, Colonel General Alexander Fomin.
 Russian diplomat Boris Bondarev recounted a meeting with US officials in January 2022.
-He said that Russia's Deputy Foreign Minister, Sergei Ryabkov, shouted at American officials: "We need Ukraine!
+He said that Russia's deputy foreign minister, Sergei Ryabkov, shouted at American officials: "We need Ukraine!
 We won't go anywhere without Ukraine!
 Take all your stuff and go back to the 1997 [NATO] borders!".
 Bondarev later resigned over Russia's invasion.

 NATO replied to Russia's demands on 25 January.
 It said "Considering the substantial, unprovoked, unjustified, and ongoing Russian military build-up in and around Ukraine and in Belarus, we call on Russia to immediately de-escalate the situation".
 NATO offered to improve communication and build trust with Russia, such as negotiating limits on missiles and military exercises, as long as Russia withdrew troops from Ukraine's borders.
 The alliance rejected Russia's demand to keep Ukraine out of NATO forever, saying this would go against its "open-door policy" and the right of countries to choose their own security.
 It pointed out that Russia had signed agreements affirming the right of Ukraine and other countries to join alliances.
 The United States proposed an agreement whereby Russia and the US would not station missiles or troops in Ukraine.
 To address Russia's concerns about the NATO missile defense system, the US offered to let Russia inspect the bases to confirm they are not a threat.

 Russia did not withdraw troops.
-Despite Russia's announcement on 16 February 2022, that military training in Crimea had stopped and soldiers were returning to their posts, NATO Secretary-General Jens Stoltenberg said it appeared that Russia was continuing its military build-up.
+Despite Russia's announcement on 16 February 2022, that military training in Crimea had stopped and soldiers were returning to their posts, NATO secretary-general Jens Stoltenberg said it appeared that Russia was continuing its military build-up.

 Since the Russian invasion of Ukraine (2022–present)

+Current NATO and CSTO members in 2025:

 NATO replied to Russia's ultimatum in January 2022.
 It rejected some of Russia's demands but offered to negotiate others and to improve military transparency, as long as Russia stopped its military buildup around Ukraine.
 Putin replied that "Russia's fundamental concerns have been ignored".
 In his speech on 21 February 2022, Putin again warned that Ukraine's membership of NATO would threaten Russia and that the alliance would use Ukraine to launch a surprise attack.
 At the time, Ukraine had not applied for NATO membership and was a long way from potentially joining.
 According to political scientists Michael McFaul and Robert Person, Russia's occupation of Crimea and the Donbas had already blocked Ukraine's NATO membership; they suggested that Putin's real goal was "the end of [Ukraine's] democracy and the return of subjugation".

 The Russian government repeatedly denied it would attack Ukraine and accused NATO of "whipping up panic" and "hysteria".